EasyCorp/EasyAdminBundle/Resources/doc/tutorials/upload-files-and-images.md

 that file (which in this case is stored in the `app.path.user_contracts` parameter).

-The solution is simple: you can define any number of arbitrary options for a property and they all are available in your custom template via the `field_options` option.
+The solution is simple: you can define any number of arbitrary options for a property and they will be available in your custom template via the `field_options` option.
 So you just need to add a new option in the property definition:

 ```yaml